kismetwireless/kismet-docs/devel/rest/031-eventbus.md

 The eventbus subscription API accepts JSON data requesting a subscription topic and optional [field simplification](/docs/devel/webui_rest/commands/#field-specifications).

 Currently consumers are limited to *one* subscription *per topic*; it is not possible for a single connection to subscribe to the same topic twice with different field selections.
+Multiple websocket connections from the same client may subscribe to the same topic with different field selections without restriction, however.

 An eventbus JSON command contains: